-My background is as an exercise science major at The University of Texas at Austin.
-I also took many classes that counted as prerequisites for physical therapy school.
+My background is as an exercise science major at The University of Texas at Austin, and I am a second year doctor of physical therapy student at Texas State University in Round Rock, Texas.
 I thoroughly enjoy tutoring.
 In my mind, what makes a good tutor is someone who can listen to and interact well with the student.
+This is so important because it establishes an environment where both the student and the tutor feel comfortable expressing their thoughts and feelings about the material.
+In a tutoring session, a student should feel open to ask questions and express concerns.
 A good tutor is also interested in the subject material, as well as making the subject material meaningful to the student.
-It shows when a tutor is motivated to help a student learn—if the tutor isn't motivated, the student won't be motivated.
-In a tutoring session, a student should feel open to ask questions and express concerns.
-I feel that I have succeeded as a tutor when a student asks questions not just about the course material, but beyond the course material.
-That means I have sparked a curiosity for learning.
+It shows when a tutor is motivated to help a student learnif the tutor isn't motivated, the student won't be motivated.

 ACT English: 32

 ACT Math: 32